 What can help?
 Aim to have at least two or three nights a week when you don’t drink and consider switching to lower or non-alcohol alternatives.
 Be inspired by events like sober October or ‘sober curious’ sites which can offer helpful advice on how to reduce, or stop, drinking.
 Think of all the positives of not indulging – no hangovers, saving money, better sleep, better skin, better mood and better perimenopause/menopause – rather than seeing abstaining as something punitive.

 Trigger #6: Fatty food

-39% of women said eating fatty foods was a ‘moderate’ trigger.
+39% of women in the study logged eating fatty foods as a trigger for their symptoms.